 Most of us will never step foot in a boxing ring.

-However, all of us face mental, emotional and spiritual opponents and opposition in the ring of life every single day.
+However, all of us face mental, emotional and spiritual opponents in the ring of life every single day.
 There are those in the stands that are cheering you on and those that hope you fail.
-Among those voices is a God who loves and is for us, an enemy that is out to destroy us, friends, enemies and maybe the loudest voice in all of the mix is our own self.
+Among those voices is a God who loves and is for us, an enemy that is out to destroy us, friends, foes and maybe the loudest voice in all of the mix is our own self.

 I was in the stands watching.
 Things look much different in the ring than in the stands.
 What did I see?
 I saw someone with a huge heart of compassion willing to take a risk and go out of their way to communicate love and value to a broken heart.

 They way we judge ourselves is often way different from the way Father does.
-From my seat in the stands, I could see Father moved and proud of a son that had so much mercy and passion that it could even ruin the rest of his day.
+From my seat in the stands, I could see Father was moved and proud of a son that had so much mercy and passion that it could even ruin the rest of his day.